Love can be a rollercoaster, but it’s important to know when to get off the ride.

 Karmic relationships and twin flame relationships are both driven by spiritual concepts but represent different types of connections.

 Twin flame theory aligns with the concept of soulmates, believing that everyone has another half — you just need to go find them.
 Similar to the karmic connection, this also plays into the concept of destiny.
-In this case, this theory believes that one soul was split in two and the twin flames need to reunite in order to become whole again.
+In this case, this theory believes that one soul was split in two and the twin flames need to reunite to become whole again.

 Although there are some similarities, they have very different endings or end goals.
 While twin flames aim to achieve a sense of oneness, karmic relationships naturally dissolve after the resolution of past karma.